* Tuition subject to change without notice. Textbooks are not included in tuition.

 Assessment is reflective of classroom participation, assignments, study projects, practicum and examination results.

-In order to qualify for the practicum module, students must have successfully completed all 8 modules and met the attendance requirements.
+In order to qualify for the two-week practicum, you must have successfully completed all modules and met the attendance requirements.

-Students who qualify for the practicum will be assigned a practicum site by UFV Continuing Education that provides students with meaningful work-like experience and exposure to the field of Records Management.
+When you qualify for a practicum, UFV Continuing Education will assign you a practicum that provides you with meaningful work-like experience and exposure to the field of Records Management.